ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/cca_rme/_index.md

 prerequisites:
     - Some understanding of the Arm architecture
-    - Arm Development Studio 2023.0 or later
+    - Arm Development Studio, 2023.0 or later

 author_primary: Ronan Synnott